 It’s important to understand the different purposes Facebook page vs group were created for.
 A Facebook page is like a profile but only public, so everyone on Facebook can view it.
-It enables businesses, public figures and other organizations to build a presence on the platform.
+It enables businesses, public figures, and other organizations to build a presence on the platform.
 When users connect with your Facebook page, they receive updates and notifications on their news feed.

-For example, the Game Of Thrones official Facebook page will share authentic news and announcements about the series and is the best place for fans to get their updates on the show, new episodes and other news.
+For example, the Game Of Thrones official Facebook page will share authentic news and announcements about the series and is the best place for fans to get their updates on the show, new episodes, and other news.

 Facebook groups let users connect with like-minded people on the platform.
-They were made to build connections beyond your circle of friends and have become a safe space that enables users to interact and engage with people who share their taste.
+They were made to build connections beyond your circle of friends and have become a safe space that enables users to interact and engage with people who share their tastes.

-A Game of Thrones group however, will be open for members to discuss theories, upcoming episodes, characters and even fan art.
+A Game of Thrones group, however, will be open for members to discuss theories, upcoming episodes, characters, and even fan art.
 This makes for a great space for businesses that sell Game of Thrones merchandise to meet with potential buyers.

-Facebook page Vs group: User Interaction
+Facebook Page vs Group: User Interaction

 The difference between Facebook page and group is who you are interacting with.
-On a page, you are interacting with all kinds of audiences – whether they are new or old, engaged with your business or just browsing through.
+On a page, you are interacting with all kinds of audiences – whether they are new or old, engaged with your business, or just browsing through.
 This is unlike the engagement you have on a group because these are audiences who have engaged with you and want to be more involved with your business.

 Facebook page vs group is like the front and back yard of a house.
 The front yard of a house, like a Facebook page is a message to whoever passes by.
 It tells you important details like who the house belongs to, the address, etc., and during festivals like the 4th of July or Christmas, the decoration pleasantly wishes everyone around.
 In simple words, it is your message to the world.